Pocketzen/cse15l-lab-reports/lab1.md

 lecture1
 ```
 - Working directory: /home
-- Command ls checks the list of files inside /home which there is one called lecture1.
+- Command ls checks the list of files and directories inside /home.
+In this case, the directory lecture1 is in /home.
 - Error?
 No